kehantan/labbook/docs/protease_assay/protease_activity.rst

 **Analysis**

 You can plot a curve using the relative fluoresence unit (RFU) directly, graphpad prism will still calculate a Km value for you.
-But since we have to process the data anyway, we just convert all the RFU into reaction velocity with unit of uM/mins.
+But since we have to process the data anyway, we just convert all the RFU into reaction velocity.

-Plot the curve of protease activity, find the Vmax and Km value.
-Use the Km value as the concentration for substrate optimisation.

 #.
 In MS Excel, arrange the values accordingly.
 #.
 First step is to minus all RFU values from other wells with the RFU from the well with 0 uM of protease (means the wells that only have buffer and substrate).